zbraiterman/watcher-dsl-beta/README.md

 * The contracts path currently had to be absolute.
 * To build all node project dependencies go into: `/watcher-dsl-beta/src/node` and run `npm install` command
 * To build all haskell project dependencies go into: `/watcher-dsl-beta/src/haskell` and run `cabal build all` command
-* After this you can run command from `watcher-dsl-beta/src/haskell/dist-newstyle/build/x86_64-linux/ghc-9.2.4/haskell-0.1.0.0/x/haskell/build/haskell`
+* After this, you can run command from `watcher-dsl-beta/src/haskell/dist-newstyle/build/x86_64-linux/ghc-9.2.4/haskell-0.1.0.0/x/haskell/build/haskell`.
 * There are three paths that you have to provide as a parameters:
     * Path to .watcher file.
     * Path to watcher-ts library.